mmb-carb/ESTA/docs/USERS_GUIDE.md

 #### Regions

 The purpose of this config section is to allow users to define which counties, states, or other regions they are modeling.
+And supply extra information about the region definitions.

 For instance, if you wanted to select all 69 GAIs in California, you might do:

     regions: 1..69
+    region_info: input/defaults/california/gai_info.py

-Of if you wanted to just select one region (say, the Santa Barbara GAI):
+Of if you wanted to just select one region (say, the Santa Barbara GAI) you could change the available list of regions:

     regions: 57